githedgehog/fabric/docs/api.md

 Switch is the Schema for the switches API
  All switches should always have 1 labels defined: wiring.githedgehog.com/rack.
-It represents names of the rack it belongs to.
+It represents name of the rack it belongs to.